-Almost everyone who has considered purchasing a vacation home is familiar with the term “Timeshare,” but perhaps less familiar with Fractional Ownership.
+Almost everyone purchasing a vacation home is familiar with the term “Timeshare,” but perhaps less familiar with Fractional Ownership.

-Fractional ownership is a method of property purchase involving several buyers, typically five or six.
+Fractional ownership is a method of property purchase involving several buyers, typically 6-12.
 Each owner holds an equal part of the title.
-It permits purchasers to have a stake in an asset without having to pay for the entire property, associated maintenance expenses, and taxes.
-These costs are divided among the owners.

-While a traditional timeshare limits access to the property to one to two weeks per year, a fractional ownership could be available for 13 weeks or more per year.
+While a traditional timeshare limits access to the property to one to two weeks per year, a fractional ownership is usually available for 5 weeks or more per year.

 Equity and Investment Value

-Timeshare ownership is not distributed but entitles the buyer to occupy for a week or two per year.
+Timeshare ownership only entitles the buyer to occupy for a week or two per year.
 No benefit is realized from a change in the value of the actual property.
 The property title is 100% owned by the principal owner.

 “Very few timeshares increase in value,” says Alisa Stephens, executive producer at RedWeek.com, an online company that rents and resells timeshares.

 A survey conducted by the American Resort Development Association (ARDA) showed an 83% satisfaction rate among timeshare owners.
-They are happy with the purchase that grants them the discipline of better vacationing, gives them the feeling of owning a second home without the expense and provides access to a vast network of properties all over the world.
+They are happy with the purchase that grants them the discipline of better vacationing.

 The sales figures confirm owner satisfaction with timeshare purchases.
 In 2016 the U.S. timeshare industry (products including timeshare weeks, points, fractional and/or Private Residence Clubs) celebrated its seventh consecutive year of growth.
 Sales volume increased nearly 7% from 2015 according to the State of the Vacation Timeshare Industry: United States Study 2017 Edition, conducted by Ernst & Young for the ARDA International Foundation.